The Battle of the Superheros shall be broken down into 4 Rounds…

 However DC had exceeded expectations and eliminated the competition by giving the gaming industry revolutionary genre-defining masterpieces that changed the scope of all games that came after it such as:

 The Wolf Among Us: An award-winning noir, detective game in a fairy tale world with Fables like The Big Bad Wolf, Snow White and many others.
+This game re-invented the adventure game genre (alongside The Walking Dead) and is praised for it’s innovation.

 Injustice: Gods Among Us